 If your event proposes the above activities or features, an Event Application will need to be completed.

-It is likely that in conjunction with an event application, you may need to complete one or more of the form/s listed below:
+Depending on the activities you will be having at your event, you may also need to complete one or more of the form/s listed below:

 Fees will apply to some applications forms.
 Council's Fees and Charges can be found here.

 Remember, our Events Team are always on hand to help you through the process if you are in need of any assistance.
 We love to get Events in our region up and running and are here to help this happen.

 If you wish to conduct your business from public land you will need to enter into a licence agreement with Council.
 Some examples when a licence is needed are Fitness Groups, Surf Schools, Stand-up Paddle Boards etc or any activity where you are deriving an income from the use of public space or assets.
 To assist staff when assessing your request it is recommended you supply as much information as possible on your proposed activities including, but not limited to, the following:

 Foreshore area to be used as a base to set up / set down